translate/pootle/docs/releases/dev.rst

 =================================
-Welcome to the new Pootle 2.7.3b2
+Welcome to the new Pootle 2.8.0b1
 =================================

 *Not yet released*

-Bugfix release for 2.7.2.
+Major release.

 Major Changes